mbman/lampapp/README.md

 A Vagrant Chef recipe for setting up LAMP webapps on Ubuntu / Debian systems.

-Creates a MySQL DB and a apache2 virtual host with ssl support.
+Creates a MySQL DB and apache2 virtual host with ssl support.

 Vritual host alias is vagrant.dev with wildcard subdomains and ssl support.
 'vagrant' is the default lampapp "name" recipe attribute.